 - Frozen or fresh pineapple is low in carbs.

-- The pineapple juice contains a lot of sugar.
+- Pineapple juice contains a lot of sugar.

-- The pineapple is known as fruit with medium GI.
+- The pineapple is known as a fruit with medium GI.

 We should eat pineapple in moderation and in small portions.
 In fact, one cup of fresh pineapple contains 56 GI.